Medicare Supplement Plan N: Coverage, Costs & Is It Worth It?

 • Certain conditions may be excluded from coverage

 Exceptions: You may have guaranteed issue rights outside the OEP if you lose employer coverage, if your Medicare Advantage plan leaves your area, or under other qualifying life events.
+A growing list of 15 states now offer annual "birthday rule" switching protections, with Delaware and Indiana newly effective January 1, 2026 and West Virginia effective June 2026.
+New Mexico is set to join this list in January 2027.
+Connecticut, New York, Maine, and Washington go further by allowing year-round or annual guaranteed-issue Medigap switching without medical underwriting.

 Don't Miss Your Window